splunk/eventgen/documentation/SETUP.md

 }
 ```

-Now you know how to communicate with and check the status of your Eventgen instances through Eventgen controller, it is actually time to pass in a config file.
+Now you know how to communicate with and check the status of your Eventgen instances through Eventgen controller, let's pass in a config file.
 When communicating with Eventgen controller, you need to translate your Eventgen configfile into a JSON representation.
-It is fairly simple to do so.
 ```
 # If you have an Eventgen Config ini file looking like below
 [windbag]